Snihurivka

-Snihurivka (Снігурівка /uk/) is a small city in Bashtanka Raion, Mykolaiv Oblast, Ukraine.
+Snihurivka (Снігурівка /uk/) is a small city in Bashtanka Raion, Mykolaiv Oblast, in southern Ukraine.
 It hosts the administration of Snihurivka urban hromada.
 Population:

 It was occupied by Russia from 19 March 2022 until 10 November 2022.

 History

+Snihurivka was founded in 1812 by peasant settlers from the Mogilev Province (modern-day Belarus).
+Located in the Mykolaiv Oblast of Ukraine, the settlement grew into a major transportation and agricultural center following the arrival of the railway in 1916, and officially received city status in 1956.

 Snihurivka was a settlement in Kherson uyezd in Kherson Governorate of the Russian Empire.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Mykolaiv Governorate of Ukraine.

 During World War II the settlement was captured by German troops in 1941 and liberated by Soviet forces in the Bereznegovatoye–Snigirevka offensive of March 1944.
 The Germans operated a Nazi prison in the settlement.
 Between 30 and 100 Jews from Snihurivka and nearby localities were murdered by Germans in the vicinity of the town in late September 1941.

 It gained city status in 1961.

 Until 18 July 2020, Snihurivka was the administrative center of Snihurivka Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four.
 The area of Snihurivka Raion was merged into Bashtanka Raion.